Panasonic GX850 vs Olympus E-M10 II

 The Panasonic Lumix DMC-GX850 (called Panasonic GX800 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in January 2017 and August 2015.
 Both the GX850 and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX850 vs Olympus E-M10 II

-An illustration of the physical size and weight of the Panasonic GX850 and the Olympus E-M10 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GX850 and the Olympus E-M10 II.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX850 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX850 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is considerably larger (43 percent) than the Panasonic GX850.
 Moreover, the E-M10 II is substantially heavier (45 percent) than the GX850.
 In this context, it is worth noting that neither the GX850 nor the E-M10 II are weather-sealed.